intel/dffml/docs/tutorials/sources/file.rst

 .. literalinclude:: ../../../dffml/source/ini.py
     :lines: 18-24

 Here we have added the entrypoint to INISource class as "ini".
+Do note that "ini" source already exist in dffml list of sources, so you may want to call your own source as "myini".
 The new Source should inherit from FileSource and MemorySource as it abstracts the saving and loading of files so that we only have to implement the load_fd and dump_fd methods.
 It takes care of decompression on load and re-compression on save if the files extension signifies that it's compressed.
 We inherit from MemorySource because it implements the methods required by a :py:class:`Source <dffml.source.source.BaseSourceContext>` provided that self.mem contains Record objects.

 Set the CONFIG variable to the INISourceConfig which we created earlier.
 Setting the CONFIG variable is important because the instantiated version of CONFIG is accessible